Mack, a partner in Almaty, the commercial capital of Kazakhstan, focuses his practice on transactions in the energy and natural resources sectors.

-Hunton & Williams LLP (1130L) added David J. Stander to its complex commercial litigation practice as counsel in its Washington office.
+Hunton & Williams LLP (1130L:US) added David J. Stander to its complex commercial litigation practice as counsel in its Washington office.
 Stander came from the Justice Department’s criminal division, the firm said in a statement.

 “Dave has an extensive background in labor matters that involve RICO and ERISA issues,” said Michael J. Mueller, co- head of the firm’s complex commercial litigation practice.

 Hunton & Williams’ complex litigation team has more than 275 litigators with trial experience in federal, state and international courts, in class-action, multijurisdictional and complex litigation, and in arbitration and mediation.
 Hunton & Williams has more than 800 lawyers in 19 offices around the world.